 It is of paramount importance to us (and indeed all our stakeholders) that no stone is left unturned to ensure international best practices have been followed and that all significant environmental and social issues are carefully addressed and actions put in place to manage any impact that arises as a result of the construction of the power station.

-To this end, Azura is working with ERM, a leading environmental consultant approved by the World Bank, to conduct the assessments that are required by the World Bank, IFC and all investors in the project:
+To this end, Azura works with leading experts such as ERM, a leading environmental consultant approved by the World Bank, to conduct the assessments that are required by the World Bank, IFC and all investors in the project: